 High-touch surfaces are areas of equipment, furnishings, and environments that humans contact frequently throughout the day.
 Examples of high touch, include door handles, light switches, phones, bathroom fixtures, railings, buttons, and countertops.
 Due to heavy hand contact, these surfaces easily become breeding grounds for microbes.
 You can hire cleaning services to help you clean high-touch surfaces, but if you want to learn more, keep reading.

-This article will help you learn the most essential high-touch areas to incorporate into regular disinfecting protocols.
-We will explore methods and recommended frequencies for proper disinfection of shared equipment.
-With vigilance and consistent sanitizing of key areas, the spread of illnesses through shared surfaces can be mitigated.
+Learning about essential high-touch areas helps you incorporate them into regular disinfecting protocols.
+Let’s explore methods and recommended frequencies for proper disinfection of shared equipment.
+Consistent sanitizing of key areas significantly reduces the spread of illnesses through shared surfaces.

 #1: Doorknobs and Handles

-To limit contagion, disinfect doorknobs at minimum twice daily and more often in high-traffic settings like offices, retail shops, schools, and hospitals.
-Use EPA-approved disinfecting wipes or sprays like Clorox to sanitize knobs.
-Avoid research showing natural cleaners like vinegar possess limited disinfectant ability.
+To limit contagion, disinfect doorknobs at a minimum twice daily.
+High-traffic settings like offices, retail shops, schools, and hospitals need even more frequent attention.
+EPA-approved disinfecting wipes or sprays work effectively for sanitizing knobs.
+Research shows natural cleaners like vinegar possess limited disinfectant ability, so stick to proven products.

-For homeowners, make disinfecting handles part of the daily routine, especially during the cold season.
-In public settings, provide disinfecting wipes or solutions near doors along with signage prompting proper hand hygiene.
+For homeowners, making handle disinfection part of your daily routine pays off, especially during cold season.
+Public settings benefit from providing disinfecting wipes or solutions near doors, accompanied by clear signage promoting proper hand hygiene.

 #2: Light Switches